BA (Hons) International Relations (Extended Degree)

 In total: 18.900,00 €

-Simply not attending classes later during the semester does not release you from the financial or academic obligation for courses in which you have previously enrolled.
-If you wish to drop one or more of your courses, you must officially drop the course(s) by de-registering at the Student Services.
+You must register for your courses during the first week of the semester.
+Merely not attending classes later in the semester does not exempt you from your financial or academic obligations for courses in which you have previously enrolled.
+If you want to drop one or more courses, you must officially de-register for them at the Student Services.

 Fees & Terms